SEO for Financial Advisers and Advice Firms

 • Growth in relevant, qualified organic traffic

-• Growth in non-branded impressions/clicks for adviser-intent queries
+• Growth in non-branded impressions and clicks for adviser-intent queries

-• Engagement with educational content (time, depth, assisted journeys)
+• Engagement with educational content, including time, depth and assisted journeys

 • Consistency of local presence over time

-• Index coverage and duplication stability (no spikes in thin pages)
+• Index coverage and duplication stability, with no spikes in thin or overlapping pages

 Because trust and decision-making take longer in financial advice, SEO performance is best evaluated over months, not weeks.